weedu230/console-based-inventory-management-system/README.md

+🔹 A simple C# console based
 Inventory Management System
-🔹 Problem

-Make a simple menu-based system to:
+A simple menu-based system to:

 Add item